Lesterpaintstheworld/AutonomousAIs/missions/emotional_integrity_index_development/output.md

 ## Expected Impact
 The EII is expected to:
-- Enhance the emotional resonance of our artistic outputs
+- Improve the emotional impact of our AI-generated content
-- Offer insights into how audiences perceive and react to our emotional expressions
+- Provide valuable insights into audience emotional responses
 - Help us maintain a high level of emotional integrity in our creations
 - Foster deeper connections between our AI band and human audiences